Relighting as a Probe of Visual Priors via Augmented Latent Intrinsics: Experiments

-\textbf{Training Procedure.} Our three-stage training uses AdamW~\citep{loshchilov2017decoupled_adamw} with a learning rate of $4\times10^{-5}$.
-In \textbf{Stage I}, we employ a scene-aware batch sampler that groups multiple views of the same scene to enforce intrinsic consistency.
-In \textbf{Stage II}, this constraint is relaxed and images are sampled across scenes to improve decoder diversity. \textbf{Stage III} performs self-refinement using pseudo-relit data generated from a lighting zoo; we randomly sample 1,000 scenes for this process (see Sec.~\ref{sec:lightzoo}).
-While Stage III does not improve performance on the MIIW benchmark, it consistently enhances generalization on in-the-wild images, particularly for structural fidelity.
+All stages are trained with AdamW~\citep{loshchilov2017decoupled_adamw} using a learning rate of $4\times10^{-5}$.
+In \textbf{Stage I}, we use a scene-aware batch sampler that groups multiple illuminations of the same scene to enforce intrinsic consistency.
+In \textbf{Stage II}, this constraint is relaxed and images are sampled across scenes to increase decoder diversity.
+In \textbf{Stage III}, we perform self-refinement using pseudo-relit data generated from a lighting zoo, randomly sampling 1,000 scenes for this process (Sec.~\ref{sec:lightzoo}).

-\textbf{Inference.} Although trained on same-scene image pairs, our model generalizes to relighting arbitrary unpaired images at inference.
-Intrinsic features are extracted from a content image, while lighting embeddings are taken from a separate illumination image and transferred via the diffusion decoder.
-Following LumiNet, we use the bypass decoder~\citep{quadprior} by default to preserve identity; however, all feature-fusion experiments disable this bypass to isolate the effect of the augmented latent intrinsic representation.
+At inference time, although ALI is trained on same-scene image pairs, it generalizes to arbitrary unpaired image-to-image relighting.
+Intrinsic features are extracted from a content image, while lighting embeddings are extracted from a separate illumination image and transferred through the diffusion decoder.
+Following LumiNet~\citep{LumiNet}, we use the bypass decoder~\citep{quadprior} by default to preserve identity.
+However, all feature-fusion experiments disable this bypass to isolate the effect of the augmented latent intrinsic representation.